Home / Clientside & SDKs

 It is recommended you select a specific version of the library to use.
 You can replace @latest

-To render card details in your UI, you will need to set up elements to hold each field (card number, cvv, and expiration date).
+To render card details in your UI, you must set up elements to hold each field.
 You can then initialize the JavaScript library to populate those fields with the proper values via iframes.

-First, you will need to obtain a client token from your server using the generatePaymentCardClientToken mutation
+First, you must obtain a client token from your server using the generatePaymentCardClientToken

-(docs).
-When generating the client token, you will need to provide the Payment Card ID of the card you will render.
+mutation.
+When generating the client token, you must provide the Payment Card ID of the card you will render.

 The resulting token can be safely provided to your client and passed to the Highnote JavaScript SDK.
-It is only valid for 10 minutes but can be used multiple times within that period.
-Once the token has expired, you will need to generate a new one if you wish to re-render the payment card details.
+It is only valid for 10 minutes but can be used multiple times.
+Once the token has expired, you must generate a new one to re-render the payment card details.

-You will need to provide the Card Viewer with the elements you want to render iframes into for each field.
+You must provide the Card Viewer with the elements you want to render iframes for each field.
+For this example, the following elements are used:

 <!DOCTYPE html> <html lang="en"> <head> <meta charset="UTF-8" /> <meta http-equiv="X-UA-Compatible" content="IE=edge" /> <meta name="viewport" content="width=device-width, initial-scale=1.0" /> <title>Payment Card</title> </head> <body> <p>Card Number</p> <div id="cardNumber"> <!-- An iframe will be injected here --> </div> <p>CVV</p> <div id="cvv"> <!-- An iframe will be injected here --> </div> <p>Expiration Date</p> <div id="expirationDate"> <!-- An iframe will be injected here --> </div> </body> </html>

-The library will inject an iframe into each of these elements to render the appropriate data.
-You can style the content inside of each iframe by passing any combination of allowed styles.
+The library will inject an iframe into each element to render the appropriate data.
+You can style the content inside each iframe by passing any combination of allowed styles.

 You can initialize the Card Viewer by calling renderFields

 .
-This will return a Promise that, will contain a reference to the cardViewer
+This returns a Promise that contains a reference to the cardViewer

-instance (useful for lifecycle management and interactions such as Card Number Masking)
+instance.
+This is useful for lifecycle management and interactions such as Card Number Masking.

 import { renderFields } from "@highnoteplatform/card-viewer"; const { unmount } = await renderFields({ clientToken: "client token from server", // This is the same paymentCardId used to generate the token paymentCardId: "PAYMENT_CARD_ID", onError: (error) => { // Handle errors }, // Specify the individual fields to render data into elements: { cardNumber: { selector: "#cardNumber", }, cvv: { selector: "#cvv", }, expirationDate: { selector: "#expirationDate", }, }, });